-Dr. Lu is a Principal Investigator and Associate Professor of Medicine, Pathology, and Laboratory Medicine at Boston University.
-He also acts as a Primary Mentor for medical students, graduate students, fellows, and postdocs in the Nephrology Section of the Department of Medicine.
-Dr. Lu has a long-standing interest in nephrology and genetics, including kidney development, congenital anomalies of the kidney and urinary tract (CAKUT), vesicoureteral reflux (VUR), podocyte biology and injury, ROBO/SLIT signaling, and chronic kidney disease.
-His significant scientific contributions in the field include: (1) the discovery of ROBO2 as one of the causative genes for CAKUT and VUR (OMIM 610878), (2) the identification of SLIT2/ROBO2 signaling as a novel drug target for proteinuric kidney diseases, which negatively regulates nephrin signaling, non-muscle myosin IIA signaling and podocyte adhesions in podocyte biology and injury, (3) the creation of the first animal model for autosomal dominant polycystic kidney disease (PKD1), and (4) the discovery of ZEB2 as one of the causative genes for glomerulocystic kidney disease and its essential role in kidney stromal progenitor cell differentiation and renal fibrosis.
+Dr. Lu is a Principal Investigator and Associate Professor of Medicine, Pathology, and Laboratory Medicine at Boston University and Boston Medical Center.
+He is also the Primary Mentor for medical students, graduate students, undergraduate students, fellows, and postdocs in the Nephrology Section Department of Medicine.
+Dr. Lu’s laboratory focuses on basic and translational research in nephrology and genetics, including kidney development, congenital anomalies of the kidney and urinary tract (CAKUT), vesicoureteral reflux (VUR), podocyte biology and injury, ROBO/SLIT and ZEB signaling, pre-clinical animal models of kidney disease, and novel drug target discovery and therapeutics development for chronic kidney disease.
+His significant scientific contributions in the field of nephrology and genetics include: (1) discovering ROBO2 as one of the causative genes for CAKUT and VUR (OMIM 610878), (2) identifying SLIT2/ROBO2 signaling as a novel drug target for proteinuric kidney diseases, which negatively regulates nephrin signaling, nonmuscle myosin IIA signaling and podocyte adhesions in podocyte biology and injury, (3) creating the first animal model for autosomal dominant polycystic kidney disease (PKD1), and (4) discovering ZEB2 as one of the causative genes for glomerulocystic kidney disease and its essential role in kidney stromal progenitor cell differentiation and renal fibrosis.
 In recognition of his seminal contribution to the development of a potential new drug for chronic kidney disease in collaboration with Pfizer, Dr. Lu was named the 2019 Boston University Innovator of the Year, an award bestowed annually on a faculty member who “translates his/her world-class research into inventions and innovations that benefit humankind” (https://www.bu.edu/articles/2019/weining-lu-kidney-researcher-innovator-of-the-year/).
+Dr. Lu is a fellow of the American Society of Nephrology (ASN) and the International Society of Nephrology (ISN).
+He is also a member of the NIH grant review study sections of various grant mechanisms, including R01, R21, R03, F32, RC1, RC2, RC4, R13, R15, U01, UH2, UH3, U24, U54, P01, P20, and P50.
+Dr. Lu is currently an Academic Editor of the scientific journal PLOS ONE.

 RESEARCH PROGRAM:

-The primary research interests of Dr. Lu’s laboratory are focused on four scientific areas.
+The primary research interests of Dr. Lu’s laboratory focus on basic and translational research in four scientific areas.
 1) Molecular genetics of the kidney and urinary tract development and congenital anomalies of the kidney and urinary tract (CAKUT).
-2) Biological function and disease mechanism of kidney and urinary tract birth defect genes and their roles after birth in chronic kidney diseases.
+2) Biological function and disease mechanism of kidney and urinary tract congenital disability genes and their roles after birth in chronic kidney diseases.
 3) SLIT/ROBO and ZEB signaling in kidney and urinary tract development and disease.
 4) Discovery and development of novel drug targets and therapeutics for patients with chronic kidney diseases.

-Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex congenital disability with a diverse phenotypic spectrum, including kidney anomalies (e.g., renal agenesis, multicystic dysplastic kidney, hydronephrosis), and ureteric anomalies (e.g., vesicoureteral reflux, obstructive uropathy) (Ref 1, 2).
-CAKUT is a genetically heterogeneous disorder with an incidence of 1 in 100 infants and accounts for up to 50-60% of childhood diagnoses underlying chronic kidney disease.
-CAKUT is also the leading cause and a significant risk factor for kidney failure in children and young adults under 40 (Ref 3).
+Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex congenital disability with a diverse phenotypic spectrum, including kidney anomalies (e.g., renal agenesis, multicystic dysplastic kidney, hydronephrosis) and ureteric anomalies (e.g., vesicoureteral reflux, obstructive uropathy) (Ref 1, 2).
+CAKUT is also the leading cause of chronic kidney disease and kidney failure in children and young adults under 40 (Ref 3).

-Current research projects in Dr. Lu’s lab include (1) the development of novel therapeutics for patients with proteinuric kidney diseases, (2) molecular mechanisms of SLIT/ROBO and ZEB signaling in podocyte biology/injury and renal fibrosis, and (3) pathogenesis of VUR and CAKUT and identification of novel causative birth defect genes for CAKUT/VUR in patients.
-Dr. Lu’s research program is supported by grants from the National Institutes of Health (NIH) and Pfizer’s Centers for Therapeutic Innovation (CTI).
+Current research projects in Dr. Lu’s lab include (1) the development of novel therapeutics for patients with proteinuric kidney diseases, (2) molecular mechanisms of SLIT/ROBO and ZEB signaling in podocyte biology/injury and kidney fibrosis, and (3) pathogenesis of VUR and CAKUT and identification of novel disease genes causing CAKUT and VUR in patients.
+Dr. Lu’s research program is supported by grants from the government (e.g., NIH, DOD), foundations (e.g., NKF, MOD), industry (e.g., Pfizer), and BU/BMC awards (e.g., CTSI, Ignition Award).

 REFERENCES: